Infliximab-abda (By injection)

 - Fever, chills, cough, runny or stuffy nose, sore throat, body aches

-- Joint or muscle pain or swelling, trouble swallowing
+- Joint or muscle pain or swelling, trouble swallowing, rash on the cheeks or arms that gets worse in the sun

 - Seizures, numbness, tingling, problems with vision, speech, or walking